 To adjust for this variation and produce damage curves that are more useful to flood risk analyses, we calculated the social cost of the GHG emissions as described in Section 2.2 and reported emissions for each simulation in monetary terms as a percent of the building’s total replacement cost.
 These adjusted damage curves are shown in Figure 5 and show that for the average one-story residential structure, the social cost of flood-induced GHG emissions can reach around 3.5% of the structure’s total replacement value (+/- 0.9%).
 For two-story structures, this value is about 3.7% (+/- 0.9%) of the structure’s total replacement cost.
 These results show that accounting for GHG emissions caused by floods can significantly increase the benefit associated with flood prevention.
-It is unlikely that most structures would ever be exposed to a flood depth of 10 or more feet, however, even for floods reaching just above the first floor elevation the social cost of flood induced GHG emissions are more than 1% of the buildings total replacment value for both one- and two story structures.
+It is unlikely that most structures would ever be exposed to a flood depth of 10 or more feet, however, even for floods reaching just above the first floor elevation the social cost of flood induced GHG emissions are more than 1% of the buildings total replacement value for both one- and two story structures.

-After producing the damage curves shown in Figure 5, we observed that the shape of the curve was similar to the damage cost curves produced by our model shown in Figure 3.
-Based on this observation, we hypothesized that GHG emissions from flood damages may increase linearly with cost, and performed a linear regression to test this hypothesis.
 Table 3 shows the results of this regression and Figure 6 shows the relationship between total damage cost and total GHG emissions for each iteration of our Monte Carlo analysis.
 The regression results indicate that for each additional dollar in flood damages the associated GHG emissions increase by 0.31 kg CO2eq or $0.059 in terms of their social cost.
 In other words, accounting for the social cost of greenhouse gas emissions would increase the total value of flood damages by nearly 6% using this emission factor.
-There is, however, signigicant heteroscedasticity in the bivariate relationship between damage costs and GHG emissions which can be seen in Figure 6.
-This may limit the validity of the emissions factor dereived from this analysis, especialy for deeper floods.
+There is, however, significant heteroscedasticity in the bivariate relationship between damage costs and GHG emissions which can be seen in Figure 6.
+This may limit the validity of the emissions factor derived from this analysis, especially for deeper floods.
 Future work should explore this relationship in more depth and refine the analysis to develop valid emissions factors that could be applied in flood risk analyses.